physrisk/website-source/articles/2026/what-happens-if-you-sum-cauchy-random-variates.md

-Title: What happens if you add Cauchy random variates?
+Title: What happens if you sum Cauchy random variates?
 Date: 2026-04-14 08:00
 Author: Aleksejus Kononovicius
 Tags: interactive, statistics, central limit theorem, power-law distributions, stable distributions, students
-Slug: what-happens-if-you-add-cauchy-random-variates
+Slug: what-happens-if-you-sum-cauchy-random-variates
 Status: draft
-Image_url: uploads/2026/what-happens-if-you-add-cauchy-random-variates.png
+Image_url: uploads/2026/what-happens-if-you-sum-cauchy-random-variates.png

 Our group, along with a few [students](/tag/students/), has been reading [statistics](/tag/statistics/) handbook and refreshing our understanding of